White CapFeed conversion is the key

 - Dose amounts remain the same.

-- You can pour the correct dose amount directly into the tank but ensure that the tank does not overflow.
+- You can pour the correct dose amount of liquid livestock supplement directly into the tank but ensure that the tank does not overflow.
 Ensure the header tank to be treated has NO leaks.

-- Mix the required amount of product with a volume of water that is sufficient enough to be able to evenly pour onto the hay that’s been fed out.
+- Mix the required amount of White Cap with 50% water that is sufficient enough to be able to evenly pour onto the hay that’s been fed out.

-- Add an extra 10% of product to allow for wastage.
+- Add an extra 10% of the product to allow for wastage.

 Key times of use